 Swishing through long, wet grass performs a cleaning function of sorts, but you really need to use a brush (try the Hymax Mudsweeper, a nailbrush or even an old toothbrush) to remove dirt and mud.
+This works just as well on your hiking shoes and it's worth doing even if your footwear isn't waterproof to prolong a pair's life.
 Take out the laces before you start so you can get into the billow tongue area.

 Use a specialist cleaning product, such as Granger’s Footwear + Gear Cleaner or Nikwax Footwear Cleaning Gel to shift stubborn dirt and stains.
 This is particularly important with fabric hiking boots that rely on their durable water repellency (DWR) to make water bead on their surface, rather than saturate the upper.
 Then rinse with a clean sponge or cloth.
 You shouldn’t need to use these cleaning agents every time you wash your boots.